Symplectic 4-Manifolds on the Noether Line and between the Noether and Half Noether Lines: Introduction

 \subsection{Conventions and Notations}

-It is well-known that blow-ups and blow-downs can be done symplectically, thanks to McDuff's result \cite{Mc}, and on this paper all blow-ups are performed in the symplectic category.
+It is well-known that blow-ups and blow-downs can be done symplectically thanks to McDuff's result \cite{Mc}, and on this paper all blow-ups are performed in the symplectic category.
 (For an excellent exposition of these operations in the complex and symplectic categories, the reader may see \cite{McDS}).

 Let us end this section by recalling the fiber sum operation.
 First, an elliptic surface is a complex surface which admits a genus one fibration over a complex curve with finitely many singular fibers.
 We take two elliptic surfaces $S_1,\;S_2$, from each we take out regular neighborhoods of the generic fibers $T^2 \times D^2$.
 Then we glue the remaining pieces $S_i \setminus (T^2 \times D^2)$ along their boundaries by a fiber preserving, orientation reversing diffeomorphism.
 This operation is called the fiber sum and the resulting manifold $S_1 \#_f S_2$ also admits an elliptic fibration.
-In the sequel, $E(n)$ will denote the elliptic surface which is the $n$-fold fiber sum of copies of $E(1) := \CP \# 9\CPb$, where $E(1)$ is equipped with an elliptic fibration.
+In the rest of the paper, $E(n)$ denotes the elliptic surface which is the $n$-fold fiber sum of copies of $E(1) := \CP$, where $E(1)$ is equipped with an elliptic fibration.
 In particular $E(n) = E(n-1) \#_f E(1)$, with $e(E(n))= 12n$, $\sigma(E(n))=-8n$ and $\pi_1(E(n))= 1$ (Example 5.2 in \cite{G}, Chapter 3 in \cite{GS}).
 Moreover $E(n)$ could be described as an n-cyclic branched cover of $E(1)$ and hence it admits a complex structure (\cite{GS}, Remark 3.1.8 and 7.3.11).
 In addition, since $E(n)$ is K\"{a}hler, it is symplectic.
-On this paper, we consider $E(n)$ as a symplectic 4-manifold.
+In this paper, we consider $E(n)$ as a symplectic 4-manifold.